myabc/osc-ruby-example/GUIDE.md

   *Tip*: You can do this in Finder.app or Windows Explorer if you prefer.

-3. Copy `index.html` from root as `index.erb` into `views/` following the same method.
+4. Copy `index.html` from root as `index.erb` into `views/` following the same method (if you did not do it before).
-4. Copy `styles.css` as well as image from root into `public/`.
+5. Copy `styles.css` as well as image from root into `public/`.
-5. Create a new file `layout.erb` in `views/` with your editor.
+6. Create a new file `layout.erb` in `views/` with your editor.
-6. Copy and paste the contents of `index.html` into `layout.erb` with your editor.
+7. Copy and paste the contents of `index.html` into `layout.erb` with your editor.
-7. Remove all HTML tags within your page area (but NOT navigation).
+8. Remove all HTML tags within your page area (but NOT navigation).
 In this example we use `<div id="page">`.
-8. Copy and paste the following into `app.rb`:
+9. Copy and paste the following into `app.rb`; with a route for every page:

   ```ruby
   require 'sinatra'